GoogleChrome/web.dev/src/site/content/en/reliable/codelab-reliability-precaching/index.md

 Precaching makes it possible to serve cached files to the browser without going to the network, which makes the app accessible offline.
-The general rule is to precache any HTML, JavaScript, or CSS that's loaded early on and is crucial to displaying the basic structure of a given page.
+The general rule is to precache any HTML, JavaScript, or CSS that's crucial to displaying the basic structure of a given page.
 In this app, it makes sense to precache all the critical app shell files in the `public/` directory.

 The easiest way to precache files with Workbox is to use its command line interface (CLI).
 The
 [Workbox CLI](https://developers.google.com/web/tools/workbox/modules/workbox-cli)
 has two primary modes:
 +  `generateSW`: generates a complete service worker for you.
-+  `injectManifest`:iInjects the the project assets that you want to precache into an existing service worker file.
++  `injectManifest`: injects a list (or _manifest_) of the project assets that you want to precache into an existing service worker file.

 {% Aside %}
 If you want to use other service worker features (e.g., web push), import